loopholelabs/wasm-toolkit/README.md

 This will add logging for all functions starting with `$runtime`

 `./wasm-toolkit strace -i ../module1.wasm -o module1_debug.wasm --all --func '^\$runtime.*'`

+You can also compile wasm-toolkit to wasm and add tracing to it :)

 ## Embed file